Trevor23Lee/Keylogger-Software/README.md

 # Keylogger-Software
-This is a basic keylogger, that is able to detect any key strokes, mouse clicking, etc. to then log it into a file.
-The file it will make will be encrypted for security purposes.
-Then the user with the file and access, can then put the file through a pattern analysis.
+This is a keylogger script to be able to log any key strokes.
+Then another script for analysis.
+This analysis script will detect and find any patterns that relate to emails, passwords, and URLs.
+As well as the most common word typed.
+Please read the Disclaimer to use properly.